Mapping my degree

 7. Participate in student seminars and symposiums.

-8. Do courses and programs that help you with academic writing, research, or professional development, including those offered by the Researcher Development Unit and Academic Skills.
+8. Complete courses and programs that help you with academic writing, research or professional development.
+These include those offered by the Researcher Development Unit and Academic Skills.

 9. Seek out reading groups, paper writing groups or thesis writing groups.